 Day 5: Manuel Antonio

 Continue your Costa Rica adventure at one of the country’s top attractions.
 Manuel Antonio National Park boasts some of Costa Rica’s most beautiful beaches, forest trails, and a rainforest teeming with wildlife.
 It may be the smallest park in Costa Rica, but it’s a great place for viewing Capuchin, Squirrel, and Howler Monkeys.
 Take a guided tour in the morning, and then head for Quepos.
 This friendly harbor town on the coast has a great mix of shops, cafes, restaurants, and markets.
+Be sure to get the inside scoop on customs and culture with our guide to Costa Rican culture.
 Stay here for lunch of fresh seafood before taking a sea kayaking expedition through mangroves at Dama Island Estuary.
 Finally, end the day with a catamaran cruise and see the coastline and jungle from a different perspective.
 Folding in all these experiences is easy with this 6-day tour of the Pacific coast and Arenal.

 Day 6: Santa Juana and Cartago